 2013 - 2016

 This investigation explored continuity and change in teen-family sexuality communication over teens' transition to high school.

 2011 - 2014

 This project was a multi-faceted engagement with Planned Parenthood League of Massachusetts to conduct an evaluation of the Get Real middle school sexual education curriculum.

-Evaluation of a primary care/Internet-based depression prevention program for at-risk adolescents and their families.
+This was an evaluation of CATCH-IT, a primary care, internet-based depression prevention program for at-risk adolescents and their families.

 This project surveyed and assessed Title XX Adolescent Family Life (AFL)-funded research to assist in developing a new AFL research agenda that is applicable to prevention and care demonstration projects.

 2008 - 2011

 This is a secondary analysis of data collected over the long-term to determine how physical activity benefits the overall health and well-being of children over time.
 This study focused on theNICHD’s Study of Early Child Care and Youth Development data.